geekau/mediastack/README.md

 SERVER_REGION=

-On the Docker host computer where the FOLDER_FOR_ folder locations are, follow the guide and create all the sub-folders and user permissions for each of these locations.
+On the Docker host computer where the FOLDER_FOR_ folder locations are, follow the above guides and create all the sub-folders and user permissions for each of these locations.

 The Docker-Compose file is now ready to build...